mergeweb/best_practices/_posts/2015-08-28-font-sizing.md

 title:  "Font-Sizing: An Overview of px, Em's, & Rem's"
 date:   2015-8-28
 author: Jordan Barber
-categories: design scss
+categories: design
 ---

 Until now, we have been using pixels for sizing fonts.
 This is not necessarily a bad thing.
-Some of the most popular and heaviest-traffic sites the the world currently use pixels when sizing their typography (Bootstrap did not move away from pixels until the release of Bootstrap 4 only a little more than a week ago).
+Some of the most popular and heaviest-traffic sites in the world currently use pixels when sizing their typography (Bootstrap did not move away from pixels until the release of Bootstrap 4 only a little more than a week ago).

 But there are more modern, responsive approaches to web typography, namely the Em and Rem units.
 The most significant difference between pixels and Ems/Rems is that the latter are relative, while the former is not.
 These relative units are nothing new (the first [article](http://clagnut.com/blog/348/) on Ems was published in 2004).